rzymek/lulu/README.md

 The result is a summary of all the mentioned entries.

 ## Motivation
-My usual workflow consist of switching back and forth between separatly billable projects.
+My usual workflow consist of switching back and forth between separately billable projects.
 The way I came to tackle the billing is to write down the time when I switch and to what.
 Sometimes I need to write or modify this information after the fact.
-Initally I was writing this down in a text file backed on Dropbox.
-At the end of the billing perion I needed to spend some time calculating the actual time spend on each project by adding differences betting end and start times.
+Initially I was writing this down in a text file backed on Dropbox.
+At the end of the billing period I needed to spend some time calculating the actual time spend on each project by adding differences betting end and start times.
 This project came out to be to automate this process.

 ## DSL Example
-The follwing text:
+The following text:
 ```
 05	8:15-project1-(0:30 project2)-12:00--13:00-project1-16:00
 06	8:45-project2-12:30